By: Jess Appel, ACSM Certified Master Level Personal Trainer, CrossFit Level 1 Trainer

 So what tools can you rely on to accurately and effectively measure real progress towards health?
 There are quite a few options available.

 Jess Appel is excited by fitness because of its ability to truly transform lives.
 Carefully building a physically strong, well-fed body changes the way you feel and interact with the world.
 After 15 years in the fitness industry, Jess has witnessed and directed a multitude of physical transformations and is an expert at helping clientele break through plateaus.
-Not only will Jess transform your physique and ignite your metabolic engine, she will radically revolutionize the way you feel in your body.

 Oh, I agree with this.
 That’s why IBM should be the one assessed and not just body weight.